Bismuth-Consultancy-BV/P4Houdini/README.md

 ## Aquiring a License
 If you are an individual and want a node-locked license, you can simply purchase a license on Gumroad here: https://ambrosiussen.gumroad.com/l/p4houdini

-If you are a studio and want access on multiple machines, please contact me at paul@ambrosiussen.com
+If you are a studio and want access on multiple machines, please contact me at contact@bismuth.at

 ## Important information about Houdini & Perforce!
 Please make sure your hip and hda files that get submitted to perforce are marked as binary files and not text files!!